GoTolstoy/tolstoy-toly-kb/topics/settings/plans/do-you-offer-a-free-trial.md

-## Do You Offer a Free Trial?
+## Do you offer a free trial?

-Yes, we do!
-For our first-time users, we offer a free 14-day trial of the Pro Package.
+For first-time users, yes, we offer a free 14-day trial of the Pro Package.
 This is a fantastic opportunity for you to explore all the advanced features and see how Tolstoy can elevate your video marketing strategy.
 You can cancel anytime if you feel it's not a good fit, no strings attached.

+For non-first-time users, it will depend on the status of the account.
+We will first review the account and follow up regarding the eligibility of the user to extend the trial and to what extent.

 ### How to Start Your Free Trial
 Getting started with your free trial is easy.
 Just follow these steps: